-Adjustable centre headrest to fit the passenger, or set it to it's lowest position when the seat is not in use. headrest
+You can adjust the height of the centre headrest to fit the passenger, or set it to it's lowest position when the seat is not in use.

 Foldable backrests

 You can fold the rear seats to create more cargo space.
 The left seat can fold on its own whereas the centre and right seats fold together.